pestrela/music/traktor/README.md

 * CTRL+F11: Search in Youtube (list)
 * CTRL+F12: Search in Youtube (first hit)
 * Win+backspace: toggle any window to be always on top for
+* Win+Arrows: Arrange windows on the corners, 3 possible sizes.
+Also supports regular half-screen
+* Win+Insert: **Append** a copy to the clipboard.
+Really useful to collect things around and paste once

 More scripts in this folder:
 * a youtube-dl wrapper